dodo/node-scopify/README.md

 Instead of just simply require scopify you can use the createScope directly to pass options:

+* `prepend` takes a string containing code which will be injected before the require statement
-* `inject` takes a string containing code which will be injected right after the bundle source
+* `append` takes a string containing code which will be injected after the require statement
 * `require` do an automatically require (just a shortcut for {inject:"require('<filename>')"})